ktksrv/Metallic_Glass/Post-Processing/README.md

 2. For the strains on the iso-normal contours, shear stress is evaluated and plotted against the shear strain to estimate the yield shear strain using the sudden change in slope of cumulative bond status change parameter
 3. Repeating this process for different normal stresses, we can plot normalized normal stress vs normalized yield shear stress, whose slope yields the local Mohr-Coloumb (MC) parameter for the cluster
 4. To account for the amorphous nature of metallic glasses, the local MC parameter is calculated for more STZ clusters of the same size and then this data for all the clusters is fitted with a line, whose slope gives the MC parameter for the STZ of a particular size
+5. By plotting the variation of this MC parameter with the size of the STZ cluster sampled, the MC parameter saturates after a distinct size of STZ, indicating the MC parameter and the size of STZ at yielding

 The procedure is implemented using,
 ##### MC_good_cluster_p_red(no_atoms,max_alpha,max_beta,total_disp_steps,lower,upper,steps,iteration,total_proc,proc_per_task,current_proc,shift)